-- 7 Remove the currently installed memory module as follows: - ☐ Pull the latches in the direction of the arrows (1).
-The memory module is released. - Make sure that the memory module tilts up and then pull it out in the direction of the arrow (2).
+- 6 Remove the currently installed memory module as follows: - ☐ Pull the latches in the direction of the arrows (1).
+The memory module is released. - ☐ Make sure that the memory module tilts up and then pull it out in the direction of the arrow (2).

-8 Remove the new memory module from its packaging.
+7 Remove the new memory module from its packaging.

-9 Slide the memory module into the memory module slot and push it in until it clicks into place.
+8 Slide the memory module into the memory module slot and push it in until it clicks into place.

-Do not touch any other components on the motherboard.
+Do not touch any components on the motherboard other than the memory module.